COLA-Laboratory/cola_www_src/content/_index.md

 * Our papers on "A Multi-Population Evolutionary Algorithm Using New Cooperative Mechanism for Solving Multi-Objective Problems with Multi-Constraint" has been accepted to IEEE Trans.
 Evol.
 Comput.
 Congratulations to our collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> March 25

-* I'm glad to be invited to join the Editorial Board for the Brain-Computer Intersection section of [Frontiers in Human Neuroscience](https://www.frontiersin.org/journals/human-neuroscience) journal (Impact Factor=3.473).
+* I'm glad to be invited to join the Editorial Board for the Brain-Computer Intersection section of [Frontiers in Human Neuroscience](https://www.frontiersin.org/journals/human-neuroscience) journal (Impact Factor=3.473). <i class='fa fa-calendar' style='font-size:19px'></i> March 20

 * Our tutorial on "Preference-Based Evolutionary Multi-Objective Optimization: Steppingstone to Involve Human in the Loop" has been accepted to IEEE [CEC 2023](https://2023.ieee-cec.org/) and [SMC 2023](https://ieeesmc2023.org/).
 This is an emerging topic that has been explored in my group for more than five years.
 It is my pleasure to share with you some of our very recent advances along this direction.
 Look forward seeing you in Chicago and Hawaii. <i class='fa fa-calendar' style='font-size:19px'></i> March 4